-You can use Windows Media Player to copy music, videos and photos from your Player Library to a portable device, such as a compatible MP3 player.
-This is called "synchronising," or "syncing."
+You can use Windows Media Player to copy music, videos, and photos from your Player Library to a portable device, such as a compatible MP3 player.
+This is called "synchronizing," or "syncing."

 You can sync items to a device automatically or manually.
 When you connect a device to your PC for the first time, Windows Media Player selects the sync method that works best for your device, depending on its storage capacity and the size of your Player Library.
 You can always choose a different sync method.

 Connect the device to the PC and turn it on.

 Open Windows Media Player, and then either tap or click Finish to sync automatically, or tap or click Finish and then tap or click the Sync tab to choose files manually.

 There are many sync options you can experiment with.
 To see them, and follow these steps:

 If your device's storage capacity is more than 4 gigabytes (GB), and your entire Player Library can fit on the device, Windows Media Player will automatically sync unless you choose to manually sync.
 If you keep the automatic sync option, you can either choose which files to sync or you can have the entire Player Library copied to the device.